bruceravel/BLA-XANES/doc/metis/mask.rst

    :demeter:`metis`'s mask creation tool in ``mask`` mode.

 The :guilabel:`Emission energy` list has only a single entry and the shield step is disabled.
 Otherwise, everything works the same.
+The big difference is that the Data tool is not shown in ``mask`` mode.
+The purpose of ``mask`` mode is to play around with the mask creation algorithm using an individual file.